Botanical Information

 Precautions and Contraindications

-• Pregnancy: High doses should be avoided during pregnancy due to potential uterine-stimulating effects.
+- Pregnancy: High doses should be avoided during pregnancy due to its potential uterine-stimulating effects.

 Energetics (Traditional Medicine Perspectives)

-• Traditional Chinese Medicine: Used to move blood, calm the spirit, and enhance vitality.
+- Traditional Chinese Medicine: Used to invigorate blood, move qi, and resolve stasis.

 Combinations

-• For Digestive Support: Combine with fennel and ginger.
+- For Digestive Support: Combine with black pepper and fennel.

 Harvesting and Storage

-• Storage: Store in an airtight container in a cool, dark place for up to two years.
+- Storage: Store dried or powdered turmeric in an airtight container in a cool, dark place for up to a year.

 Modern Research